mesosphere/marathon/docs/docs/metrics.md

 Our metrics library calculates derived metrics like "mean" and "p99."
 However, Marathon provides these metrics for the entire live of of the app and applies an exponential weighting algorithm as a heuristic.
 For more precise metrics, build your dashboard around "counts" rather than "rates" where possible.

-### Statsd, derived statistics, and metric names
+### Statsd and derived statistics

 Statsd typically creates derived statistics (mean, p99) from mean values Marathon reports.
-Our codahale metrics package also reports derived statistics, which may differ from those created by statsd.
-Be sure you know where you are reporting and computing mean values.
+Our codahale metrics package also reports derived statistics.
+To avoid accidentally aggregating statistics, be sure you know where you are reporting and computing mean values.